 Out of all the games on this list, Shadow of Memories has aged the worst.
 Even back in 2001, it looked a little ropey and can be incredibly confusing to play.
 However, its storytelling ambitions cannot be denied.
 It's a densely plotted time-traveling tale where you play Eike, a man attempting to prevent his own murder by hopping back and forth through several eras, and another PS2 game where the player's actions have far-reaching consequences.

 Coming 20 years after the famed John Carpenter movie, The Thing is at heart a decent squad-based shooter.
 But its ingenuity lies with the way it successfully intertwines the film's mystery and paranoia with its gameplay.
 Team members react to you depending on their level of trust, and can be infected at almost any time, quickly becoming a formidable foe.
 A similar trust mechanic was also built into SEGA's underrated 2012 shooter Binary Domain.
 To be honest, you're probably better off playing that, unless you're a real horror buff.

 Guitar Hero II (2006)

 The boom-bust lifespan of rhythm games makes it hard to remember just how ground breaking the original Guitar Hero was.
-For me though, its sequel was when the series really became essential, adding much-needed practise and co-op modes.
+For me though, its sequel was when the series really became essential, adding much-needed practice and co-op modes.
 Harmonix's amazing character and environment work really showed off the PS2's capabilities, but naturally the tracklist was what made the game.
-Guitar Hero II's on-disc selection combined the populist and the obscure with Nirvana, Foo Fighters and Rage Against the Machine sitting alongside Reverend Horton Heat, Lamb of God and The Butthole Surfers.
+Guitar Hero II's on-disc selection combined the populist and the obscure with Nirvana, Foo Fighters, and Rage Against the Machine sitting alongside Reverend Horton Heat, Lamb of God, and The Butthole Surfers.